KRC00112/taskflow/README.md

 ### 1. Fork the Repository

-Fork this repository to your own GitHub account.
-All subsequent steps assume you are working from your fork, not the original repo.
-This is required so you can add your own GitHub secrets and set up CI/CD pointing to your own EC2 instance.
+Fork this repository to your own GitHub account before doing anything else.
+All subsequent steps assume you are working from your fork.
+This matters for two reasons: your GitHub secrets and CI/CD pipeline need to point to a repo you own, and Terraform will clone your fork onto the EC2 instance so that future deployments pull from the right place.

 ### 2. Prerequisites